Kamingespräch with Dr. Ralf Horlemann, Consul General of the Federal Republic of Germany to New England

 Monday, May 14, 2018

-GABC Members are invited to an intimate Kamingespräch (fireside chat) with Dr. Ralf Horlemann, German Consul General to New England.
-The discussion topic is “Status Quo and Prospects of Transatlantic Relations” and our group will be hosted in the gracious home of a Munich native in Newton Centre, MA.
-It is expected that guests will go home enriched with deep thoughts and new insights after an evening of good food and wine, and stimulating conversation.
+At this sold out event, GABC Members were invited to an intimate Kamingespräch (fireside chat) with Dr. Ralf Horlemann, German Consul General to New England.
+The discussion topic was “Status Quo and Prospects of Transatlantic Relations” and our group was hosted in the gracious home of a Munich native in Newton Centre, MA.
+The guests went home enriched with deep thoughts and new insights after an evening of good food and wine, and stimulating conversation.

-Consul General Horlemann will speak about the vital importance of the transatlantic relationship and how it may evolve in times of a changing global order.
-He will also address the challenges facing the European Union and the role of Germany both in the reform of the EU and the development of the relationship to the U.S.
+Consul General Horlemann spoke about the vital importance of the transatlantic relationship and how it may evolve in times of a changing global order.
+He also addressed the challenges facing the European Union and the role of Germany both in the reform of the EU and the development of the relationship to the U.S.

 Dr. Horlemann has served Germany’s Foreign Service for more than two decades and has a rich experience in international security policy, transatlantic relations and Asian affairs.
 He took up his position as Consul General of Germany to New England in July 2015.
 During various assignments at headquarters and abroad, Dr. Horlemann has made major contributions to formulating and developing Germany’s policy in conflict prevention and management.
 Between 1998 and 2002 he was instrumental in founding the Berlin Center for International Peace Operations (ZIF) and most recently played an important role in further developing ZIF to a fully-fledged deployment organization for civilian experts in international peace operations.